mit-crpg/OpenMOC/_sources/methods/track_generation.txt

 References
 ==========

 ..
-[1] A. Yamamoto, M. Tabuchi, N. Sugimura, T. Ushio and M. Mori, "Derivation of Optimum Polar Angle Quadrature Set for the Method of Characteristics Based on Approximation Error for the Bickley Function." *Journal of Nuclear Science and Engineering*, **44(2)**, pp. 129-136 (2007).
+[Yamamoto] A. Yamamoto, M. Tabuchi, N. Sugimura, T. Ushio and M. Mori, "Derivation of Optimum Polar Angle Quadrature Set for the Method of Characteristics Based on Approximation Error for the Bickley Function." *Journal of Nuclear Science and Engineering*, **44(2)**, pp. 129-136 (2007).